ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image9.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4in
-   :height: 0.88in

-   Figure 5‑39: The Run button in the Geoprocessing Pane.
+   Figure 11-9: The Run button in the Geoprocessing Pane.

 2. The ArcNLET-Py Particle Tracking Module begins to process data, and the progress bar appears.
 The runtime can vary depending on the data